 No player will be permitted to get a player pass until ALL fees due the Club are paid.

 All tournament fees will be the responsibility of each individual team.

 Travel team practices and games will be coordinated with the intramural program to avoid conflicts.
-In the event of a conflict, the coaches should 1) refer to their schedule and then 2) use some common sense.
+In the event of a conflict, the coaches should contact the Director of Fields.

 Club policy requires that all players on a roster be given adequate playing time.

 It is the coach’s responsibility to properly set expectations regarding playing time at tryouts.

 Donations may be made directly to a team’s general fund, but the use of the Club tax ID is not permitted.

 Any fundraiser is generally acceptable but the safety and welfare of our children should be kept first in mind.